If you had to sum up Sales in just one term, it probably would be “the sales funnel.” This notoriously tossed-around word is the heart of Sales.

 - What do I not know about my customers that I need to find out?

 - Why are my current customers with our company?
 What made them choose us?

 Answer them to the best of your understanding, but also consider interviewing your current customers to find out everything you can, if they’re willing.
 To that end, you should consider ways to incentivize the process, such as:

 - Vouchers or gift cards

-A simple and easy way to execute this process is by creating a survey form. monday.com makes this a breeze and gives your survey a clean, professional appearance.
+A simple and easy way to execute this process is by creating a survey form.
+Use monday.com’s premade template to easily create this form, ensuring a clean, professional appearance.